NNPDF/pineappl/tutorial/mainpage.md

         -s, --scales <SCALES>       Set the number of scale variations [default: 7] [possible values: 1, 3, 7, 9]

-If you read the help message carefully, you'll for instance notice that the scale uncertainty shown previously is a 7-point variation, because the default value of `--scales` is `7`.
+If you read the help message carefully, you'll notice for instance that the scale uncertainty shown previously is a 7-point variation, because the default value of `--scales` is `7`.

-## What does this grid contain?
+## What am I looking at here: `pineappl info`

 If you're experienced, you've already inferred from the file name of the grid and the observable name what the convoluted numbers will most likely show.